Bitcoin skids below $6,000, hits lowest level since November

 After cryptocurrency prices surged in 2017 big institutional players were predicted to step into the industry, but most have waited on the sidelines amid regulatory worries and as they weight up whether investor interest is more than a fad.

-The total market capitalization of cryptocurrencies has fallen to around $230 billion from a peak of around $800 billion in January.
+The total market capitalisation of cryptocurrencies has fallen to around $230 billion from a peak of around $800 billion in January.

-Still, money continues to be plowed into the sales of new digital currencies.
+Still, money continues to be plouged into the sales of new digital currencies.
 Sales jumped to $13.7 billion in the first five months of the year, nearly double the amount raised for the whole of 2017, according to a report released on Thursday.
+(Reporting by Tommy Reggiori Wilkes Editing by Richard Balmforth)